Drakkhen

-Drakkhen is a 1989 3D role-playing video game, initially developed and published by Infogrames for the Amiga and Atari ST, and ported to MS-DOS, Super NES, PC-98, X68000, and FM Towns Marty.
+Drakkhen is a 1989 action role-playing video game developed and published by Infogrames for the Amiga and Atari ST. It was ported to MS-DOS, Super NES, PC-98, X68000, and FM Towns Marty.
 It was a very early game in the North American SNES library, and as such, received almost universal coverage in previews of the then-upcoming SNES in gaming magazines of 1990 and early 1991.

 Drakkhen was among the first role-playing games with a three-dimensional playing field and an early example of the real-time tactics genre.
 It did not employ a fully 3D game engine, instead implementing a hybrid approach using vectors and bitmapped character-scaling algorithms.
 Drakkhen includes an animated day-night cycle and the ability to wander freely about the game world, both rarities for a game of its era.
-The game spawned a Super NES sequel: Dragon View.
+Kemco developed a follow-up Dragon View for the SNES.

 Gameplay

 A player may freely travel the entirety of Drakkhen's game world not long after beginning a new game, although this can be unwise in practice.
 Chance encounters with hostile monsters are regular, but in contrast to other RPGs, the player may be attacked while stationary.
 All battles are automated by default but allow the player to micromanage their four combatants.
 The player is given time to focus on the real-time tactics of each enemy encounter, such as activating defense magic, moving around, or switching weapons on the fly.
 The player's party may also be accosted at night when viewing constellations in the sky, or any time after bumping into a half-buried urn.

 The player may attempt to flee from attackers or retaliate against foes who, when defeated, grants all party members experience points that go towards leveling up and improving character stats.

 Each of the characters in the player's party have health points, magic points for spellcasting, power, defense, physique, fortune, intelligence, knowledge, and agility; each stat has a direct effect on how a character plays.
 Character stats are assigned by the player at the start of the game using a cap-and-trade system.
 Each party member (Note: The player decides the gender of each character.
 The Fighter, when female, becomes an Amazon Warrior.) fills one of the four roles: scout, wizard, fighter, and priest, each with different strengths and abilities.
 Items can be purchased from traveling merchants who ambush the party, or at the tavern.
 Items are categorized as armor, weapons, healing items, rings, and misc. (such as torches).

 Past castles (Note: Often inaccurately referred to as "dungeons" in the game.) can be revisited at any time, which themselves act like Temples found in Legend of Zelda games.
 Castles are self-contained levels with obstacles, loot, enemies, and maze-like architecture; and they each must be visited at least once.